Good Sleep & Sleep Training Is Essential For All Ages Including Toddlers

 If your child has progressed from sleeping in a crib to sleeping in a toddler bed, that transition can be even more difficult - and for several reasons.
 For one, you are probably tired and irritated.
 Second, many of the classic sleep training concepts you’ve tried probably don’t work.
 After all, your child is too old and too stubborn now for this technique to work.

-However, there are a few sleep training techniques you can incorporate into your parenting to make your life a little easier.
+There are a few sleep training techniques you can incorporate into your parenting to make your life a little easier.
 The goal here is to lessen your involvement at bedtime to teach your child how to deal with your absence and get to sleep on his own.

 The best way to start sleep training?
 With lots of praise and encouragement for your child - and as little frustration (if possible!) on your part.
 You can also try some of these helpful sleep training techniques to make the transition (and your parenting chores!) a little bit easier.